 Understanding adolescence from a cultural perspective

 For Aboriginal and Torres Strait Islander people, traditional perspectives see adolescence as a time when young people go through the processes of becoming an adult and establish their place within the community.
 If a family is connected to their culture, and are aware of traditional practices, it would be helpful to consider these perspectives.
 For young people who aren’t connected to culture, it may be helpful to develop their understanding of these practices as part of their cultural support plan.
+(Refer to Cultural support plans in the Safe care and connection practice kit.)
 There has usually been a process of initiation where they are given sacred and secret cultural knowledge.
 In some communities, these practices continue or have been revived.
 Be aware of initiation traditions and encourage the young person’s knowledge and experience of traditional practices through community activities to ensure their connection to culture and identity.

 For an Aboriginal and Torres Strait Islander young person, adolescence is the time when understanding their cultural identity is critical to their development.